Varshadarshan/AI-Task-Manager/README.md

-# LearnFlow — AI-Powered Task Flow Tracker
+# AI-Powered Task Flow Tracker

  A smart backend system that generates **personalized day-wise learning plans** using Groq AI, tracks your daily progress, and keeps you on path to complete your learning goals.